-Gibson Les Paul Deluxe
+Pete’s Gear: Gibson Les Paul Deluxe

-Introduction: Pete Townshend’s Gibson Les Paul Deluxes: 1972–1979
+Pete Townshend’s Gibson Les Paul Deluxes: 1972–1979

-In August 1972, Pete Townshend began using Gibson Les Paul Deluxe guitars — primarily cherry sunburst at first — as his main stage guitar, replacing the Gibson SG Special, of which the model Pete preferred had been discontinued and were no longer available in mass quantities.
-Earlier, in late 1971, he began using Les Paul Deluxes occasionally, intermixing with SG Specials.
-In late 1972 to the lone March 1973 gig, he briefly used Polaris White pre-1965 Gibson SG Special guitars intermixed with the Les Paul Deluxes, switching permanently to the Les Paul Deluxe by the proper 1973 tours that began in October (though he flitted briefly with a ’60s Gretsch 6128 Duo-Jet for some late-1973 European shows).
+Pete’s initial use began in late 1971, where he began using Les Paul Deluxes occasionally, intermixing with SG Specials.
+The first known use is in Denver on 4 or 5 Dec.
+1971.
+In late 1972 to the lone March 1973 gig, he briefly used Polaris White pre-1965 Gibson SG Special guitars intermixed with the Les Paul Deluxes, switching permanently to the Les Paul Deluxe by the proper 1973 tours that began in October (though he flitted briefly with a ’60s Gretsch 6128 Duo-Jet for some late-1973 UK/European shows).

 The general Les Paul Deluxe model, introduced by Gibson in 1969, had the following features:

-- Mahogany neck, with bound rosewood fingerboard
+• Mahogany neck, with bound rosewood fingerboard.

-- Gibson pearl trapezoid inlays
+• Gibson pearl trapezoid inlays starting at third fret*.

 Pete’s Gibson Les Paul Deluxes featured: